solviumdream/solviumpayments/README.md

 Whether you’re handling instant Pix charges, managing refunds, or splitting payments across accounts, SolviumPayments is designed to make your life easier with a clean API and straightforward setup.
 It’s all about saving time and reducing headaches for developers like me who just want payments to work.

+## But Isn’t There an Official SDK?

+Yes — [there is an official Go SDK provided by Efi](https://github.com/efipay/sdk-go-apis-efi/tree/main).
+However, in my opinion, it’s overly verbose, hard to follow, and not very idiomatic to Go.
+It’s essentially a thin wrapper over raw API requests using generic `map[string]interface{}` payloads, which can lead to confusing, error-prone code.

+That’s one of the main reasons I created SolviumPayments.

+I expect this pattern to hold true for many other payment systems I’ll integrate in the future.
+Rather than bending my code to fit inconsistent or poorly designed SDKs, I’m building a unified abstraction that feels natural in Go, is easier to maintain, and grows with my needs.

 ## Installation

 ```bash